nathamp/Swift-101/README.md

 JUST TESTING TO SEE IF THIS CHANGE WILL BE ADDED!!!!
 HOPEFULLY IT DOES!!
+ADDITIONALLY, I CAN ADD LINES OF CODE FROM THE WEBSITE AS WELL!
+NOW TO TEST TO SEE HOW GITHUB ON MAC WILL DISPLAY EVERYTHING IN ONE WINDOW

 // Playground - noun: a place where people can play